 Journalist Janet Mock, who opened up about her sexual reassignment surgery in 2011 and has become a leading advocate for the trans rights movement, agrees.

 “This is not about rewarding prisoners,” she tells TakePart.
 “These surgeries and care are necessary.
 It’s about a person and their doctor.
 Do you just deal with it each time they cut themselves?
 We need to take society’s popular conception of morality out of this.”

 Mock notes that many transgender women find themselves in the prison system in the first place because of discrimination in the workforce and the tremendous expense of hormonal treatment and reassignment surgery.

 “Most of these women are not in jail for violent crimes; it’s for survival work.”

 Meaning prostitution.
-Because of the aforementioned job discrimination, as well as the fact that, even for those who do have jobs, insurance rarely covers hormonal treatment, and certainly doesn’t cover reassignment surgery, working the streets is an all-too-common revenue source for trans women in the early stages of their transition.
+Because of the aforementioned job discrimination, as well as the fact that even for those who do have jobs, insurance rarely covers hormonal treatment and certainly doesn’t cover reassignment surgery, working the streets is an all-too-common revenue source for trans women in the early stages of their transition.

-“We continue to validate that system of unworthiness through out healthcare and prisons,” says Mock.
+“We continue to validate that system of unworthiness through out health care and prisons,” says Mock.
 “The one thing they know about is stripped away from them.
-Imagine you’re a 22-year old girl who worked for four years to get hormone treatment.
+Imagine you’re a 22-year-old girl who worked for four years to get hormone treatment.
 How do you pay for that all over again?
 How do you get a job now?”

-In September 2012, a federal judge in Boston unleashed a firestorm of controversy when he ruled that Massachusetts authorities were obligated to provide taxpayer-funded gender reassignment surgery to Michelle Kosilek, a transgender inmate at an all-male prison in Norfolk, Massachusetts.
+In September 2012, a federal judge in Boston unleashed a firestorm of controversy when he ruled that Massachusetts authorities were obligated to provide taxpayer-funded gender reassignment surgery to Michelle Kosilek, a transgender inmate at an all-male prison in Norfolk, Mass.

 As Mock puts it: “If you’re going to run a huge prison industrial complex, the state should have to take on the costs associated with that.”